timurb/heka_mock/README.md

 This is a helper to do unit testing of Heka lua sandboxes: encoders and decoders.

-It is in Proof-Of-Concept stage: use at own risk.
+It is in alpha stage: some features may be missing or working incorrectly.

-Contributions are welcome
+Contributions are welcome.
+See [CONTRIBUTIONS.md] for details.

 Usage
 -----

-Install busted:
+Install heka_mock, busted (or other Lua test suite) and other Lua modules you need:
 ```
-luarocks install busted lua-cjson lpeg
+luarocks install heka_mock busted lua-cjson lpeg
 ```

 Create `spec/` subdir in the dir with your lua modules:
 ```
----+--- spec/ -+- heka_mock.lua
+---+--- spec/ --- my_encoder_spec.lua
-   |           -- my_encoder_spec.lua
    ---- my_encoder.lua
 ```

+Example of specs can be found at https://github.com/timurb/heka_mock/tree/master/test/spec.
+For detailed APIs see [#API] section below.

 Run tests:
 ```